Umer21K/Convex_Hull-And-Intersection-Finder/README.md

 brute force, and rapid elimination, users may as- sess the effectiveness and performance of each technique.

+4. Graham scan and Jarvice March have also been impleted with step by step updation seperately.

 ## Software Environment
 This was created on Python using libraries such as tk-